dalenewman/Transformalize/README.md

 ### More Relationships

-To add all the entities from NorthWind database (diagramed above), follow the *Add an Entity* process (above) for *Products*, *Customers*, *Employees*, *Shippers*, *Suppliers*, and *Categories*.
+To add all the entities from NorthWind database (diagrammed above), follow the *Add an Entity* process (above) for *Products*, *Customers*, *Employees*, *Shippers*, *Suppliers*, and *Categories*.

 In the end, the relationships should look like this: